Jarmos-san/neovimulus/README.md

 That said, invoking `:MasonToolInstall` in _Command_ mode will install all the necessary LSP servers that you've configured `mason.nvim` to handle.

+**NOTE**: If you invoke the `:PackerInstall` command for the first after setting up Neovim, you'll need to restart Neovim for the `:MasonToolInstall` command to work properly.

-**TODO**: Figure a headless alternative to install all the necessary LSP servers.
+**TODO**: Figure out a headless alternative to install all the necessary LSP servers.

 ## 🫂 Contributing & Supporting the Project